kloimhardt/blog/docs/_posts/2024-12-30-clojure-for-java.md

 [2-0:40:30] Clojure, I think, is a pretty nice Java library too.
 All the data structures are written in Java, the atomic update is in Java.
 You can use it all.
 I mean when I was building it, I had to test it, and before I had Clojure the language I had Clojure the library.

 ## Personal Note
-The talk is from 2012.
+The talk seems to be from 2008.
 The year 2025 is different.
 For example the popular JVM language [Kotlin](https://kotlinlang.org) appeared.
 Concurrency did not turn out to be the big thing.
 There is popular [Go](https://go.dev).

 But here I want to specifically mention two points that make the talk hard to replicate: 1) the authentic voice of the language-creator and 2) his deep knowledge of both Java and Lisp.